Trump's Latest Announcement Has Federal Workers Feeling Very Anxious | John Hawkins' Right Wing News

 - Comment Now 0

-Trump seem pretty intent on cutting down on the Bureaucratic glut in our nation.
+Trump seems pretty intent on cutting down on the bureaucratic glut in our nation.
 He recently announced that he hopes to cut federal jobs by 20%.
 Interesting that his platform is to create jobs… but he is planning to cut jobs on the federal level.
 Is this to help expand other options?

 Trump is eyeing a 20 percent cut to the federal workforce, and 10 percent spending cuts in some departments.